PrideChung/FontAwesomeKit/README.md

 After you done setting attributes, you can get the attributed string by calling `[starIcon attributedString]`.

-You can set a label's icon in one line of code: `self.label.attributedText = [starIcon attributedString];` You don't need to set the label's `font` property, it's already been taken care of.
+You can set a label's icon with one line of code: `self.label.attributedText = [starIcon attributedString];` You don't need to set the label's `font` property, it's already been taken care of.

 ### Drawing Images